We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 To view an I1 diamond in high-resolution, check out this round-cut diamond from the vendor where I bought my wife’s engagement ring.

-Rotate the image to view it at every angle and notice how the inclusions stand out in different areas.
+Rotate the image and view it at every angle to notice how the inclusions stand out in different areas.

 To contrast it with a diamond that earned a flawless grade, here they are side-by-side.

 The flaws in the I1 diamond are immediately apparent.
 Not only are there black spots covering almost the entire table, but within the facets, there are dozens of blemishes in various positions and sizes.